Course planning means different things to different people. Here, you can match your needs to our resources.

 Designing a Course Fast

 Have you just been hired or assigned a new or new-to-you course?
 You probably do not have time to spend engaging with new pedagogies and design methods as you plan your course (at least not this time).
-Try these quick steps:
+Begin with our Quick Start Guide, and consult the following resources:

-- Consult the documentation available for your course at curriculum.champlain.edu to ensure you meet the requirements (faculty/staff Champlain login required).
-You can find previous syllabi as well as the official course proposal.
+- Documentation for your course, including outcomes and sometimes past syllabi, at curriculum.champlain.edu to ensure you meet the requirements (faculty/staff Champlain login required)

-- Consider using one of the Canvas templates to put your Canvas shell together quickly.
-Learn more about the templates and how to import them.
+- Canvas templates to put your Canvas shell together quickly